Artie Lange Arrested For Coke And Heroin Possession, ‘I’m Such A Flawed Person’

 — Artie Lange (@artiequitter) March 17, 2017

-In 2009, Lange spoke publicly about his drug use after he was arrested for driving under the influence after he crashed his car into another car in Tom’s River.
+In 2009, Lange spoke publicly about his drug use after he was arrested for driving under the influence after he crashed his car into another car in Toms River.
 The comedian pleaded guilty and later said he had been taking prescription pills.

 One year later, Artie was hospitalized after an apparent suicide attempt, according to TMZ.